Updated April 23, 2025 8:10 AM PT

 High-Yield Savings Account

-A high-yield savings account is like a regular savings account except it pays much higher interest.
+A high-yield savings account (HYSA) is like a regular savings account except it pays much higher interest.
 It is often offered by online banks, so you might have limited access to physical locations or ATMs.

-• Good for: Short-term investments and savings
+• Good for: Risk-averse individuals

 • Risk level: Low